1867 Atlantic hurricane season

 The 1867 Atlantic hurricane season featured the San Narciso hurricane, one of the deadliest tropical cyclones to impact the Virgin Islands and Puerto Rico.
 A total of nine known tropical systems developed during the season, with the earliest existing by June 21 and the last dissipating on October 31.
-Of the ninth cyclones, seven intensified into hurricanes, one of which became a major hurricane.
+Of the nine cyclones, seven intensified into hurricanes, one of which became a major hurricane.
 (Note: A major hurricane is a storm that ranks as Category 3 or higher on the Saffir–Simpson hurricane wind scale.)
 However, in the absence of modern satellite and other remote-sensing technologies, only storms that affected populated land areas or encountered ships at sea were recorded, so the actual total could be higher.
-An undercount bias of zero to six tropical cyclones per year between 1851 and 1885 and zero to four per year between 1886 and 1910 has been estimated.
+An undercount bias of zero to six tropical cyclones per year between 1851 and 1885.